How to Build a Cybersecurity Strategy to Protect Your Small Business

 No matter how big or small your business is, you need a high-level cybersecurity strategy.
 A sound strategy is a way to mitigate a majority of cyber risks for a span of 3 to 5 years.
 And once that time passes, it’s time for another round of crafting a good strategy.

 Remember that a flawed cybersecurity strategy is better than no strategy at all.
 After all, they aren’t meant to be perfect - they’re simply your best guess at what you should do to keep your business and your employees safe.
+You should take into account your cybersecurity while calculating the MVP cost.

 To keep your assets secured, you need to look towards preventing cyber attacks rather than cleaning up the mess after they happen.